ajstensland/tbar/README.md

     ...and more to come!
 (See *Planned Features* below)

 ### Customization
-tbar is customizable in gratuitously many ways.
+tbar is gratuitously customizable.
 If you want, the options are out there to:
   * Change the foreground and background colors of each individual piece of your tbar (e.g. widget labels, non-widget labels, widget contents, special widget contents, etc.)
   * Change the time widget format (e.g. 24-hour, include AM/PM, put a gap between the time and AM/PM, etc.)
   * Change the percent at which your battery widget will change color to signify low power